For an up-to-date Open Lake Forecast for Lake Erie, please Click Here. Data is provided by the National Oceanic and Atmospheric Administration.

 - Golf Carts or mopeds are licensed motor vehicles and all applicable laws apply.

-- When making an online reservation, your card is charged the day of your arrival unless you cancel the day prior.
+- When making an online reservation, your card is usually charged the day of your arrival unless you cancel the day prior.
 A cancellation number will be issued if you cancel.

 Put-in-bay township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township clerk, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the clerkship or on the board of trustees are filled by the remaining trustees.